mejuliver/j-framework/README.md

 ### View

-all files that are used on redering your app must be put in 'app' folder
+all files that are used on redering your app must be put in 'app' folder.
+You can specify your own app folder directory in config '$app_dir'

 ### Config